Departmental history and context

 The Kinesiology & Health Sciences department recognizes the current diversity of the students within the department while seeking to maintain that diversity and increase diversity in other areas by maintaining a climate that encourages inclusiveness and diversity as indicated above as well as by addressing issues of diversity within our curriculum.
 In addition, the department will seek to involve students in this process through the Majors Club and by student representation on the Diversity Committee.

-- Diversity Committee - A newly formed K&HS Department Diversity Committee to be comprised of diverse individuals that represent K&HS faculty, staff and students.
-The department chair will solicit faculty and staff volunteers for the committee in spring of 2018, and will select members from among the volunteers, with a total membership of at least three.
+- Diversity Committee - The Kinesiology & Health Sciences Department Diversity Committee was formed and is currently comprised of diverse individuals that represent K&HS faculty and staff.
+The department chair will solicit faculty and staff volunteers for the committee in spring of 2020, and will select members from among the volunteers, with a total membership of at least three.
 This constituency will be discussed among the entire faculty and ultimately approved at the August departmental retreat.
-These faculty and staff members on the Committee will coordinate with the department chair to develop procedures for soliciting and selecting additional student members in the early fall of 2018.
-This committee will serve as liaison between the department chair, the W&M Office of Diversity and Equal Opportunity, and the departmental community at large.
-The committee will be explicitly charged with reviewing current departmental policies and practices to determine whether they support the goals outlined in this Diversity Action Plan (DAP), and to develop a DAP explicitly geared for the Department of Kinesiology & Health Sciences.
-The committee, which will meet initially once a month, will recommend development or revision of policies and practices that will help to ensure progress towards achievement of the goals outlined here, and identification of appropriate mechanisms to report progress to the chair.
+These faculty and staff members on the Committee will continue to coordinate with the department chair to develop procedures for soliciting and selecting additional student members in the early fall of 2019.
+The committee serves as liaison between the department chair, the W&M Office of Diversity and Equal Opportunity, and the departmental community at large.
+The committee is explicitly charged with reviewing current departmental policies and practices to determine whether they support the goals outlined in this Diversity Action Plan (DAP), and to evaluate and revise the DAP explicitly geared for the Department of Kinesiology & Health Sciences.
+The committee will recommend development or revision of policies and practices that will help to ensure progress towards achievement of the goals outlined here, and identification of appropriate mechanisms to report progress to the chair.
 The committee will work closely with the chair and have wide latitude in helping to create and maintain the best possible environment in which diversity can thrive.

 - Annual Report - The Diversity Committee will generate an annual report assessing progress in the areas of diversity outlined in this plan, i.e., Climate, Curriculum, Faculty Recruitment, Hiring, and Retention as well as Student Recruitment, Retention, and Support.
 This report will then be shared with all members of the faculty will be the topic of discussion at one of our regularly scheduled departmental meetings.